SwaroopGiri/AWS-SAP-C02-Notes/README.md

 AWS Batch can boot up an instance, run jobs on it and terminate it when they're done.

+AWS Batch in the back end, runs jobs using ECS, EKS, or Fargate (Batch tasks need to have correct IAM Role)

+* Batch Managed Compute Environment: You can select an option of running jobs on On-Demand Instances or spot instances to reduce costs. - in VPC

+AWS Batch Multi Node Mode is good for large scale HPC

+Leverage multiple EC2 instances at same time, good for tightly coupled workflow where multiple instances need to be active at same time

+1 main node and many child node, doesn't work with spot instances for now.
+Works even better with EC2 cluster placement group

 ## AWS Auto Scaling

 Auto Scaling cooldown defaults to 5 minutes and larger cooldown periods will result in slower scale in/out as the system waits for cooldown period to expire to determine to scale further.